In this Article

 A concrete second option would be a direct petition.
 Petitions can be submitted by EU citizens or by natural or legal person(s) who are EU residents; they must address matters that fall within a field of activity of the EU and that affect the petitioner directly.
 Petitions are addressed to Parliament in its capacity as the direct representative of citizens in the EU.

 We Can Help!

-Michael Kyprianou Advocates and Legal Consultants is a firm that has garnered a wealth of knowledge and extensive experience in both EU Law and Maltese Law.
+Michael Kyprianou Law Firm has garnered a wealth of knowledge and extensive experience in both EU Law and Maltese Law.
 Our lawyers are able to offer advice on various areas related to EU Law.

 In any shape or form that you would need legal advice on EU Law for you personally or for your business, you can always get professional advice from MK Malta – contact us on email@example.com or phone +356 2016 1010.